 Then in August 2009, Gerry’s life changed dramatically.
 At work, Gerry was climbing a ladder set up on top of scaffolding and had reached about 10 to 15 feet higher when the scaffolding supporting the ladder slipped.
 This is the last thing that Gerry remembered when he woke up at the Lionsgate Hospital with multiple injuries.
 He suffered a head injury with a fractured skull, bleeding in his brain, spinal cord damage, permanent loss of vision in his left eye from damage to his optic nerve muscle and severe damage to his motor skills.
 The light bothers his eyes and changes in weather or temperature cause numbness and pain in his body.
 The left side of his body is slower than his right side and his teeth on the left side have all been shattered.
 After the accident, Gerry could no longer do the things he previously loved to do.

 Gerry felt that he should fight the decision made by WorkSafe BC, but he had difficulty with understanding the language used by WorkSafe BC representatives due to his brain injury.
 He knew he would need legal help so he hired a lawyer with expertise in WorkSafe BC cases.
-When lawyer asked for money upfront, Gerry could not afford the legal fees.
-Despite selling all of his personal belongings, especially sentimental items like his musical instruments.
-Gerry had no source of income and was struggling financially.
+When the lawyer asked for money upfront, Gerry could not afford the legal fees.
+Despite selling all of his personal belongings, including sentimental items like his musical instruments, Gerry had no remaining source of income and was left struggling financially.

 “I was at a park, camping, and getting ready to practice a homeless lifestyle,” Gerry remembered.
 “A friend I was with told me not to quit looking for resources.
 I took her advice and kept searching.
 I found brain injury support groups and attended the meetings.
 That is when I met Richard.”

 Gerry said he had lost everything at that point and with Richard’s help, everything started to get better when Vancouver BIA assisted with reopening Gerry’s case.